Louis I of Naples: Ascension to power

 The couple fled to Provence, which Joanna ruled as countess, after King Louis I of Hungary invaded Naples to avenge the murder of his brother Andrew.
 They met Clement, feudal overlord of the Kingdom of Naples, in Avignon.
 To secure his acceptance of their marriage and support against the accusations of Andrew's murder, Joanna sold him the city.

 The Black Death forced the Hungarians to retreat from Naples in August 1348.
 Louis and Joanna, who had just had their elder daughter, Catherine, immediately returned to the kingdom.
+On 18 August 1348, Louis, with the queen's consent, assumed the title of King of Jerusalem and Sicily, obviously without the pope's approval.
 From early 1349 onwards, all documents for the kingdom were issued in the names of both husband and wife, and Louis was indisputably in control of military fortresses.
 On coins issued during their joint reign, Louis' name always preceded Joanna's.
 Although he was not officially recognised by Clement as king and co-ruler until 1352, it is likely that Neapolitans considered him their monarch from the moment he started acting as such.

 Louis took advantage of the turmoil caused by yet another Hungarian attack to wrest complete royal authority from his wife.
 He purged the court of her supporters, and struck down her favourite, Enrico Caracciolo, whom he accused of adultery in April 1349 and very likely had executed.